Brandon-Rozek/website/content/blog/openvpncontainer.md

 The `net_admin` capability according to the documentation "perform various network-related operations".
 This would make sense since an additional network interface is configured for a VPN connection.
 The `label:disable` definition is to disable label confinement.

+In this setup, you will need to put the `.ovpn` profile that you wish to connect to under the `/volumes/openvpn-client/vpn/` directory.

+## (Optional) Username/Password Setup
+In the event you need a username and password to connect, create a file called `pass.txt` in the same directory as your ovpn profile.
+The file `pass.txt` will contain the username in the first line and the password in the second line.
+Then in your ovpn profile make sure you have a line that says `auth-user-pass pass.txt`.

 ## Routing Traffic through VPN

 Let's say your ISP throttles torrent connections and you want to route your `qBittorrent` container so that you can download Linux distributions faster.
 Here's how you can define it in the docker-compose file.